aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/freeze/split-screen/_index.md

 To separate two areas of the spreadsheet vertically, select the column to the right of the column where you wish the split to appear and click the Split button in Excel.

-It's easy to split worksheet vertically on columns programmatically with Aspose.Cells for Node.js via C++, we only need to select one cell in the top row as active cell, then split with [**Worksheet.split()**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#split--) method.
+It's easy to split a worksheet vertically on columns programmatically with Aspose.Cells for Node.js via C++.
+We only need to select one cell in the top row as the active cell, then split with the **Worksheet.split()** method.

 ```javascript
 const path = require("path");